 - Place two dumplings per bowl and pour hot broth over them.
 (The hot broth will melt the cheese even more).

-- Top with chopped chives and serve.
+- Top with chopped chives or scallions and serve.

 The cheese dumplings frying away.
 It’s just like cooking a crab cake except with cheese instead of crab!
 So good!